Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Step 1: Create and push the application image

-We would deploy the application “docker/getting-started”, which is usually shipped with every Docker desktop installation.
+We would deploy the application “docker/getting-started”, which is usually shipped with every Docker Desktop installation.
 Pull this image locally, and then push it to any accessible image repository of your choice.

-Step 2: Provision ECS cluster
+Step 2: Provision the ECS cluster

 Optionally, create a new configuration file and add the code below.
 In my example, I have created a main.tf file to add the ECS-related configuration.
 We begin by provisioning an ECS cluster using the “aws_ecs_cluster” resource.